 To help make this year’s race a successful and positive experience for everyone, we expect you to abide by the following policies:

 - Volunteers must register online.
-All volunteers must register by Monday, March 18, 2019, 11:59 p.m., or they will not be allowed to volunteer for the event.
+All volunteers must register by Sunday, March 19, 2023, at 11:59 p.m.
+Central Time, or they will not be allowed to volunteer for the event.

-- The volunteer age minimum is 16 years old and accompanying children are not permitted.
-We require that all volunteers be 16 years of age or older on the day they are volunteering.
-A Parent/Guardian must agree to the volunteer waiver for volunteers between the ages of 16 and 18 years of age.
-Children and young adults under the age of 16 are not permitted to accompany registered volunteers who meet the age requirement when they are volunteering.
+- The volunteer age minimum is 14 years old and accompanying children are not permitted.
+We require that all volunteers be 14 years of age or older on the day they are volunteering.
+A parent/guardian must agree to the volunteer waiver for volunteers under 18 years of age.
+Children and young adults under the age of 14 are not permitted to accompany registered volunteers who meet the age requirement when they are volunteering.
+The event has the right to set different age minimums for designated positions.

 - Wear your event volunteer uniform.
 You are expected to dress in clothing appropriate for the work duties you have been assigned to perform.
 When required, you must have visible appropriate and current event issued credentials and/or ID vests and wristbands to be on the premises.
 Dress appropriately for the weather.
-Wear closed toe shoes at all times and the current event attire logo hat, shirt or jacket, if provided.
+Always wear closed toe shoes and the current event attire logo hat, shirt or jacket, if provided.

 - Listen to the instructions given by event staff, key volunteers and/or your group leader and be alert when performing your role.
 Event staff and key volunteers have received specific training on their area’s respective volunteer positions.
 Please listen carefully to their instructions and comply with what they ask of you.
 Volunteer and participant safety is our first priority, so we need you to be prepared and aware of your surroundings at all times.

 Violations of these policies may lead to disciplinary action.
-Race Organizers have the right to refuse or dismiss a volunteer in the event these policies have been violated.
+Event Organizers have the right to refuse or dismiss a volunteer in the event these policies have been violated.

 Additionally, being aware of these volunteer guidelines will ensure a productive and enjoyable volunteer shift: